 Tweedsmuir Park Lodge, a member of The Magnificent 7 Luxury Wilderness Lodges of Canada

 The lodge is situated at the junction of the Atnarko, Talchako and Bella Coola Valleys.
 There is 600 metres of river frontage and stunning views of the aptly named Mt.
 Stupendous and Mt.
-Mellikan.
+Melikan.
 It's an exceptional location and has been a favourite place for local First Nations people to camp and fish for thousands of years.
-The lodge property is also know as Stuie which means "nice place to rest" in the Nuxalk language.
+The lodge property is also known as Stuie, which means "nice place to rest" in the Nuxalk language.

 The main lodge building is the central location for socializing.
 There is a large living and dining room complete with a well stocked bar and river rock fireplace; a games area with billiards table, satellite TV, foosball, table hockey and a retail shop.
 There is complimentary satellite Wi-Fi access throughout the lodge and chalets.